Acccord/SPOpenApi/doc/LockerApi-en.md

 - 2019-08-13 Optimize serial port open mode and callback result
 - 2019-11-26 update SDK address
 - 2019-11-27 update detail doc
+- 2019-12-24 Solve the exception that the serial port data is not returned